-My academic interests cover a range of topics, including religion and politics, political psychology, religious freedom, social and political tolerance, and political networks.
+I am a postdoctoral fellow with the Global Religion Research Initiative hosted in the Department of Sociology, the University of Notre Dame.
+My academic interests cover a range of topics, including religion and politics, political behavior, political psychology, religious freedom, social and political tolerance, and political networks.
 Methodologically, I am interested in experimental methods, causal inference, Bayesian analysis, and simulation techniques.

-I can be reached through mail or email (preferred):
+I can be reached through email: